Amanda Young: Characterization

-Several of the film crew behind the Saw film series have commented on the extent to which Amanda's character had been written to be one of the most important in the franchise.
+Several of the film crew behind the Saw film series have commented on how Amanda's character is a focus point of the franchise.
 Marcus Dunstan, writer of Saw IV, Saw V, Saw VI, and Saw 3D stated that "Shawnee Smith's character [Amanda] represents a tremendous viable, emotional thread throughout the narratives."
 Fellow writer of Saw IV, Saw V, Saw VI, and Saw 3D Patrick Melton further stated that "I don't think we could have effectively told the story of Hoffman and John Kramer without including Amanda."
 Kevin Greutert, the editor of Saw, Saw II, Saw III, and Saw IV, and director of Saw VI and Saw 3D, further stated that "[Smith] did a great job, and [Amanda's] such a peculiar aspect of the Jigsaw character, with the fact that he had these tender feelings for this weirdo."

-Speaking about her character, actress Shawnee Smith said that while she was not able to completely identify Amanda with that of herself, she was however, able to perceive several of Amanda's characteristics to be admirable nevertheless.
-Smith stated that: "When you first meet [Amanda], she's at the bottom, she can't go any lower and it's the combination of that and having nothing left to lose and finding someone to love and to sacrifice for.
+Actress Shawnee Smith said that while she did not personally fully identify with Amanda, she found many of Amanda's traits to be admirable.
+Smith stated: "When you first meet [Amanda], she's at the bottom, she can't go any lower and it's the combination of that and having nothing left to lose and finding someone to love and to sacrifice for.
 Obviously she's tragic, but 95% of her was capable of growing the strength to serve and sacrifice for another human being.
 Now that's rare and it takes strength, courage, practice, diligence, and a fearlessness to build that."

 Smith also stated that she attempted to find the human being in Amanda, and tried not to merely turn her into a "super killer".
 Smith remarked of Amanda's relationship with Jigsaw that it was not so much an apprentice relationship, but that she perceived it as "a true friendship and a real partnership".

 Through interviews with Shawnee Smith, it was revealed that Amanda's evolution into the killer she was at the end of Saw III was in part due to a horrible childhood.
 Smith stated on numerous occasions that Amanda was severely abused and neglected when she was a child.
-This had been confirmed by Saw series writer and co-creator Leigh Whannell, who also commented on Amanda's past in a commentary for Saw III.
-In the original script of Saw III, dialogue between John and Amanda made references to her past; in a scene she explains to John that "When I was a little girl, my father would lock me under the stairs.
+This was confirmed by Saw series writer, actor, and co-creator Leigh Whannell, who also commented on Amanda's past in a commentary for Saw III.
+In the original script of Saw III, dialogue between John and Amanda made references to her past; in a scene describing her view of the bathroom trap she explains to John that "When I was a little girl, my father would lock me under the stairs.
 I was terrified of the dark, and he would leave me in there alone.
 For hours."
-The scene had explained Amanda's emotional turmoil with the bathroom trap.